-Clinical responsibilities of the fellows are directed toward providing comprehensive contraception and abortion services.
-This includes working at the CUMC Family Planning Title X Clinic and our hospital-based abortion service.
+Clinical responsibilities of the fellows are directed toward providing comprehensive contraception, abortion, and miscarriage and IUFD services.
+This includes working at the CUIMC Family Planning Practice and our hospital-based abortion service.
+Fellows collaborate closely with Maternal-Fetal Medicine where appropriate and work with other specialists throughout the medical center to care for patients with complex medical conditions.
 Fellows learn to provide medical abortion and early surgical abortion in a clinic setting, and second trimester abortion in an operating room setting.
-No obstetrical duties are expected.
-Specific clinical activities vary according to the interests of each fellow, and according to opportunities in the department.
+Specific clinical activities vary according to the interests of each fellow and according to opportunities in the department.
+Our practice receives referrals from around New York City for complex cases including challenging IUD/implant insertions and removals, abortions involving complex medical issues, and contraception for patients with various contraindications.
 Fellows participate in meetings and activities sponsored by national and international agencies that focus on reproductive health issues.

-Fellows all participate in research conducted by the Division of Family Planning and Preventive Services.
-With close mentorship from faculty, fellows are expected to initiate and complete a project which may involve original research or secondary data analysis of another divisional project.
-Fellows are exposed to division research beyone their particular projects at our weekly division meeting and participate in research related study visits.
+Fellows participate in research conducted by the Division of Family Planning and Preventive Services.
+With close mentorship from Carolyn Westhoff, our Division Director and Editor in Chief of Contraception, fellows ar expected to initiate and complete a project which may involve original research or secondary data analysis of another divisional project.
+Fellows are exposed to division research beyond their particular projects at our weekly division meeting and participate in research related study visits.
+Direct instruction is provided on how to conduct a peer review, how to write a research proposal, and how to prepare a paper for publication.
 When appropriate, we provide opportunities for fellows to carry out sub-studies or secondary analyses of larger ongoing projects.

 Conferences & Didactic Sessions